krismcfarlin/todo_angular_endpoints/README.md

       done = ndb.BooleanProperty()
       created = ndb.DateTimeProperty(auto_now_add=True)

-a.
-I am including the EndpointsModel from our second project and the standard ndb models from google.
+  2. I am including the EndpointsModel from our second project and the standard ndb models from google.
 I am going to add three fields to the db.

        	text		:  to hold what I am going to do done		:  a boolean to hold if it is done created		:  a date when it was created so I can see how much I procrastinate

-b.
-Also notice the _message_fields_schema, this set which fields are outputed in your calls.
+  3. Also notice the _message_fields_schema, this set which fields are outputed in your calls.

-III.
-Setup Service
+III.Setup Service

   1. Open up the app.yaml file.
 	a.
 Find the handlers section and make it look like this:
 			handlers:
 			- url: /_ah/spi/.*
 	  		  script: services.application
 	          ...
 	          more handlers here, don't change.
 	          ...
 	b.
 For handling the todomvc java/css you need to add some more handlers
 			- url: /js/(.*\.js)$
               mime_type: text/javascript
           	  static_files: bp_content/themes/default/static/js/\1
           	  upload: bp_content/themes/default/static/js/(.*\.js)$

 			- url: /bower_components
   	  		  static_dir: bp_content/themes/default/static/js/bower_components

 	b.
 Find the libraries section and add
 			- name: endpoints
   	  		  version: "latest"

   2. Create a new Service services.py in the root of your project folder.

-its going to look like this

     	import endpoints
     	from bp_content.themes.default.handlers.models import *
     	from protorpc import remote

     	@endpoints.api(name='todoapi', version='v1', description='Todo API')
     	class TodoModelApi(remote.Service):

       	@TodoModel.method(request_fields=('id','text','done'),path='todo', http_method='POST', name='todo.insert')
       	def Insert(self, my_model):
         	my_model.put()
           	return my_model

       	@TodoModel.method(request_fields=('id',),path='todo/{id}', http_method='DELETE', name='todo.delete')
       	def Delete(self,my_model):
         	ndb.delete_multi([my_model.key])
           	return my_model

       	@TodoModel.method(request_fields=('id',), path='todo/{id}', http_method='GET', name='todo.get')
       	def Get(self, my_model):
         	if not my_model.from_datastore:
           	raise endpoints.NotFoundException('MyModel not found.')
         	return my_model

       	@TodoModel.query_method(query_fields=('text','limit', 'order', 'pageToken'),path='todo', name='todo.list')
       	def List(self, query):
         	return query

     	application = endpoints.api_server([TodoModelApi], restricted=False)

 Lets go over this:

   a.
 Import everything we need from the endpoints libraries

     	import endpoints
     	from protorpc import remote

   b.
 Import the model we created earlier

     	from bp_content.themes.default.handlers.models import *

   c.
 Create a Api named todoapi with a version of v1 and a description of 'Todo API'.

     	@endpoints.api(name='todoapi', version='v1', description='Todo API')
     	class TodoModelApi(remote.Service):

   d.
 Create a method that can take 'id','text','done' as a request parameter.
 The path of the request will be todo and can only be a POST.
 It has a name of todo.insert.

   		@TodoModel.method(request_fields=('id','text','done'),path='todo', http_method='POST', name='todo.insert')
       	def Insert(self, my_model):

   e.
 The library automagically fills out the model with id, text and done that were sent and is put below and return a json representation of this model.

 		my_model.put()
 		return my_model

   f.
 Notice the path includes a id which needs to be sent when deleting a entry.
 Also the http_method must be a DELETE

 		@TodoModel.method(request_fields=('id',),path='todo/{id}', http_method='DELETE', name='todo.delete')
       	def Delete(self,my_model):
           ndb.delete_multi([my_model.key])
           return my_model

   g.
 Notice that a get that include an id in the path returns a signle entry.
 Also the http_method must be a GET

       	@TodoModel.method(request_fields=('id',), path='todo/{id}', http_method='GET', name='todo.get')
       	def Get(self, my_model):
         	if not my_model.from_datastore:
           	raise endpoints.NotFoundException('MyModel not found.')
         	return my_model
   h.
 Notice that a get that doesn't include an id will list all entries in the db.

       	@TodoModel.query_method(query_fields=('text','limit', 'order', 'pageToken'),path='todo', name='todo.list')
       	def List(self, query):
         	return query
     	application = endpoints.api_server([TodoModelApi], restricted=False)

   3. Experimenting With what we have built.
 Please run the application and point your browser and the local url/port .
 In my case it is localhost:8080/_ah/api/explorer.
 This should take you to GAE api explorer.
 From here we will be able to test out that our api is working correctly.

     a.
 Go down and click the insert function then file out the form as per the picture below.
     b.
 Notice that a request was generated for you

     		Http://localhost:8080/_ah/api/todoapi/v1/todo POST
     		Content-Type: application / json
     		X-JavaScript-User-Agent: Google APIs Explorer

     		{
     		"Text": "clean my shoes" ,
     		"Done": true
     		}

 	c.
 Notice that a response was returned.

     		200 OK

     		- Show headers -

     		{
     		"Created": "2014-05-01T21: 40:12.045030" ,
     		"Done": true ,
     		"Id": "6192449487634432" ,
     		"Text": "clean my shoes"
     		}

     d.
 Now try out the list function

         You should get back something that looks like this.
 Maybe not as many as I was adding todos.

     		200 OK

     		- Show headers -

     		{
      			"Items": [
       			{
        				"Created": "2014-05-01T21: 40:01.191850" ,
        				"Done": false ,
        				"Id": "5066549580791808" ,
        				"Text": "clean my shoes"
       			},
       			{
        				"Created": "2014-05-01T21: 38:44.942546" ,
        				"Id": "5629499534213120" ,
        				"Text": "clean my shoes"
       			},
       			{
        				"Created": "2014-05-01T21: 40:12.045030" ,
        				"Done": true ,
        				"Id": "6192449487634432" ,
        				"Text": "clean my shoes"
       			}
      			]
     		}

 Go experiment with a couple of the other functions.